 Borland was one of the earliest contractors in Orange City and also built cottages in New Smyrna in the 1880s through the 1890s.

 Green Gables served as the Eveleth's winter home.
 The name of Green Gables was given to the house by Catherine after her favorite book, Ann of Green Gables by Lucy Maud Montgomery, to help identify the house as at the time of it construction there were no numeric addresses to deliver mail.

 The Eveleth's maintained the house until 1910.
 The side facing gable roof has curved lattice in the gable ends, and a pair of brick chimneys.
 William died in 1908 and is buried in Orange City's Hollywood Cemetery.
 Catherine move to California in 1910 to live with her daughter.

-In the 1940s, Green Gables was the home of Oviatt and Frances Desmond.
+In the 1940s, Green Gables was purchased for back taxes of four hundred dollars by Oviatt and Frances Desmond.
 Oviatt at that time was interim pastor of First Congregation Church of Orange City.
 The current owners have recently applied a colorful and classic paint scheme to accentuate the home's unique character.

 The grounds contain native landscaping, including large magnolia trees and azaleas, making this structure and site an excellent example of Orange City’s historic roots.

 United States Department of the Interior National Park Service (2004).
 National Register of Historic Places Continuation Sheet Orange City Historic District Orange City, Volusia County, Florida